srikanthmandru/RoadSignsRecoginition_DeepLearning/README.md

 # RoadSignsRecoginition_DeepLearning

 This project deals with recognition of road signs from the images.
-It is single-image, multi-class classification problem.
+In machine learning terms, it is single-image, multi-class classification problem.

+I found this problem interesting as it is subpart of building an autonomous driving vehicles and would help improve driving model to achieve better results.

 Dataset source :
   http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset